vtog/labGuides/source/ocp/acm-notes.rst

    values.
 Add each osImage you plan on deploying for spoke clusters.
 The version information from last step will be used here.

-   .. warning:: I had many issues with discovery when defining multiple
+   .. important:: The highlighted annotation below is critical for the
+      disconnected discovery ISO to work with 4.19+.
+Without it discovery will not work.

-      osImages.
-I also discovered that only 4.18 works for discovery.
-This explains why multiple osImages fails because the discovery ISO will be based on the newest osImage.
+   .. note:: When creating multiple osImages discovery will be based on the

-      To work-around this, start with just 4.18 as described below.
-After the discovery image is created, add the additional osImages.
+      latest version.

    .. code-block:: yaml
-      :emphasize-lines: 11,17,23,25,27-31
+      :emphasize-lines: 6,13,19,25,27,29,31,34,36,39,41,44,46

       apiVersion: agent-install.openshift.io/v1beta1
       kind: AgentServiceConfig
       metadata:
         name: agent
+        annotations:
+          unsupported.agent-install.openshift.io/assisted-service-allow-unrestricted-image-pulls: "true"
       spec:
         databaseStorage:
           accessModes: